flenniken/collections/readme.md

 The thumbnails page shows the collection’s thumbnails.

-Since there are only a few images in a collection the user sees the best and more time can be spent on the description’s story.
-It is also easier to build well.

-Past the bottom of the thumbnails you see the collection title and description (a potentially different description than on index page) and an optional map showing the location of where the photos were taken.
+Past the bottom of the thumbnails you see the collection's title and description which might be different description than on index page.

 You go back to the index page by scrolling to the bottom and tapping the index icon.